 Method

-4. Enter the desired prefix text in Text to show in header that will appear in front of each sample size figure.
-By default this is n =.
+- Enter the desired prefix text in Text to show in header that will appear in front of each sample size figure.
+By default, this is n =.

-7. Either from the table's object inspector or the toolbar, select Visualization > Bar > Bar (or whatever visualization you like) to create a visualization from the table.
-You will see the sample size is shown in the legend of the visualization.
+- OPTIONAL: From the object inspector, select Visualization > Bar > Bar (or whatever visualization you like) to create a visualization from the table.
+You will see that the sample size is shown in the legend of the visualization.

 Next